Get Quote

 Wrong combination.
 Gamma irradiation at 25 kGy degrades Tyvek® fibers at the surface, increasing particulate shedding risk when the pack is opened in the clinical environment.
 ASTM F3127 and ISO 11607-1 both flag this — Tyvek® is designed primarily for ETO sterilization cycles.
 For gamma-sterilized syringe blisters, Tyvek® requires specific validation studies, and many regulatory bodies — including ANSM in France and ANVISA in Brazil — require additional extractables and leachables data for gamma-irradiated Tyvek® presentations.

-Sterilization method compatibility must be confirmed before lidding specification is locked — ETO and gamma irradiation impose fundamentally different requirements on Tyvek® and polymer lidding films.
+Sterilization method compatibility must be confirmed before lidding specification is locked — ETO and gamma irradiation impose fundamentally different requirements on syringe blister pack materials.

 ETO Sterilization